myoung34/myoung34/README.md

 ### :wave:

 Hey!
-I'm Marc (he/him) - a Security Engineer at Fastly.
+I'm Mark (he/him) - a Security Engineer at Fastly.
 Previously Reddit, Zapier, a few others.

 I've previously done development in compliance industries (FinTech and Healthcare), then DevOps and tooling/automation, now InfoSec.